 London demonstrations limited due to 'current tensions'

-Planned demonstrations by the far-right English Defence League and anti-fascist groups in London are to be limited by police because of "current tensions".
+Demonstrations in London by the far-right English Defence League and anti-fascist groups will be limited by police because of "current tensions".

-Scotland Yard said it was taking action under public order laws over the marches "due to concerns of serious public disorder, and disruption to the community".
+Scotland Yard said it was taking action under public order laws over the marches planned for Saturday "due to concerns of serious public disorder, and disruption to the community".

 The protests come in the wake of deadly terrorist attacks on Westminster and London Bridges and more recently close to a mosque in Finsbury Park in the north of the capital.